 I’m amazed at the life-journey of those who have escaped genocide.
 Or, like Moses story in today’s chapter, surviving a death warrant issued by the most powerful man on earth!
 And yet, there are other lives that seem to end so easily and so quickly.

 A close friend, for example, owned a successful lawn-mowing business in Australia.
 He was kept busy in what had become a healthy, physically-active, outdoor lifestyle.
 With retirement age approaching, he went for routine health checks that resulted in a biopsy to check for prostate abnormalities.
 Upon discharge, the medical staff warned him that if he felt unwell, he should contact the hospital immediately – it could be the start of an infection.

 Over the week-end his temperature rose and a headache began.
 However, when he phoned the hospital, they dismissed him by saying that he may have a cold.
 Within 48 hours, he was showing clear signs of infection.
 By the time he was treated, his organs were shutting down.
 Septicaemia had taken hold and he died within days.
 His story, and the death of our own son (with no medical reason at all to explain why), is confounding.

 Still, it’s interesting how I can put a lot of effort into survival, prolonging life, and reducing the aging process.
 But the capacity to live and the security of my days, are fully and completely the result of my Maker – the author and finisher of my faith.[a]
-My Maker is behind the script of my existence (my manufacturer is behind the mechanics for my capacity to keep operating), after He knitted my DNA together in our mother’s womb.[b]
+My Creator is behind the script of my existence (my manufacturer is behind the mechanics for my capacity to keep operating), after He knitted my DNA together in my mother’s womb.[b]
 I’m invincible until my number’s up!